The best restaurants in Rome

 Italian restaurant with seasonal ingredients

-This bistrot right in Piazza di Pietra is one I absolutely suggest.
+This bistrot right in Piazza di Pietra is delightful.
 My friends Vincy and Giulia have been telling me about it for years and only recently I’ve had the chance to try it out.
 Genuine flavors, lovely service and outstanding food.
-I can’t recommend this enough.
 They have a menu plus daily specials written on a black board.
 I’m not a fan of oxtrail ragout but the pappardelle alla coda alla vaccinara I tasted at Osteria dell’Ingegno completely made me change my mind.
 Fantastic.
+During the summer you may also dine in the outdoor tables right on Piazza di Pietra.

 Osteria del SostegnoVia delle Colonnelle, 5

-This is the best restaurant in Rome when it comes to pasta all’amatriciana.
-I still haven’t tasted an amatriciana pasta this good, can you believe it?
+This is a great restaurant in Rome when it comes to classics.
 Simple dishes made with the highest quality ingredients is what sets this restaurant apart.
 Start off with the focaccine with olive patè and the bruschette with tomatoes.
 Not to mention the pollo alla cacciatora!
+Absolutely order the amatriciana.
 The wine selection is exceptional, and their hazelnut ice cream is something you can’t miss out on.
 Reservations are musts.

 ZumaPalazzo Fendi, Via della Fontanella di Borghese, 48